 Free to all participants, the Saturday Music Lab is held at Dalton Center on the campus of Western Michigan University.
-The two-hour experience involves singing, moving and instrument-playing activities designed and presented by area Master Music Educators with assistance from WMU music education majors.
+The two-hour experience involves singing, moving and instrument-playing activities designed and presented by area Master Music Educators with assistance from WMU music education and music therapy majors.

-Each Saturday Music Lab is built around children's song literature, with K-4 participants experiencing developmentally appropriate classes focused on skills and knowledge development in music.
+Each Saturday Music Lab is built around children's song literature, with K-5 participants experiencing developmentally appropriate classes focused on skills and knowledge development in music.
 Specific activities vary from week to week, but most will experience singing, moving and instrument playing.
-Children in grades 5 and 6 develop skills in a pop ukulele format for each two-hour lab.
-Previous skill on these instruments isn’t necessary, but a willingness to learn is vital!

-The fall 2016 schedule for Saturday Music Labs is October 29, November 12 and November 19 from 9 to 11 a.m., with classes meeting in Dalton Center classrooms.
-Check-in before each Saturday Music Lab, and pick-up at the end of each Lab session is in the Dalton Center Lobby.
-Free parking is available in the Miller Auditorium Parking Deck.
+Fall 2018 Saturday Music Labs will be held November 3 and 17 from 9 to 11 a.m., with classes meeting in Dalton Center classrooms.
+Check-in and pick-up at the end of each session occurs in the Dalton Center Lobby.
+The Miller Auditorium Parking Deck offers free parking.

-There is no cost to participate in the Saturday Music Lab, but registration is required to ensure adequate balance between teachers and students.
-Registration is open to students in grades kindergarten through sixth grade, for single or multiple Saturday Music Labs.
+Participation is free, but registration is required to ensure adequate balance between teachers and students.
+Registration is open to students in grades kindergarten through fifth grade, for single or multiple Saturday Music Lab dates.

-The Saturday Music Lab is funded by a grant from the WMU College of Fine Arts, and provided by the music education program in the School of Music, as a service to the Greater Kalamazoo area community.
-For more information, contact Dr. David Smith, at (269) 387-4723.
+The Saturday Music Lab is funded by a grant from the WMU College of Fine Arts, and provided by the School of Music as a service to the Greater Kalamazoo community.
+For more information, contact Dr. Ken Smith, (269) 387-4621.